HaskellEmbedded/HaskellEmbedded.github.io/drafts/2016-01-04-introducing-ion.md

 As a side note, Ivory does provide a nice [coroutines][] implementation, but I ran into two issues with them: They put every variable (whether 'live' across a suspend/yield or not) into static memory, and they are not composable.
-More on that later.
+[An appendix section](#coroutines) gives the details on this.

+I do not have a reference on this, but from memory, one of Oleg Kiselyov's papers defined a coroutine as something like, "two continuations calling each other."
+After thinking on this a bit, I realized that coroutines weren't really the appropriate abstraction; I needed something more general, perhaps like a continuation, because ultimately what I was dealing with was [continuation-passing style][cps], and indeed CPS can express other patterns such as exceptions.
+(After reading extensively about [Control.Monad.Cont][cont], I concluded that I had less of an idea than when I started on whether I could use *Cont*, *ContT*, *MonadCont*, or *callCC* to achieve this.
+I was leaning towards "no," but I still have no idea.)

-Appendix: Atom & Ivory hackery {#hackery}
+Appendix 1: Atom & Ivory hackery {#hackery}
 ====

 Atom and Ivory both generate C code, and to that end, both express